x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ## Data protection settings
 Outlook for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Intune:
 - Managing the use of wearable technology
+- Managing mail and calendar reminder notifications on iOS
 - Managing the contact fields synced to the native contacts app

 These settings can be deployed to the app regardless of device enrollment status.